SURAJ-RATHI/DSA/Readme.md

 - Can also use Lomuto partition or Hoare partition variations

 **Algorithm / Intuition:**
-This problem is a variation of the popular Dutch National flag algorithm.
+This problem is a variation of the popular Dutch National Flag algorithm.

 This algorithm contains 3 pointers i.e. low, mid, and high, and 3 main rules.
 The rules are the following: